 - Notification emails are not sent for cash transactions.

-Note: If you subscribe to Employee Management you will not be able to select an alternate email address to receive transactional notification emails.
-Notification emails will be sent automatically to any employee with Administrator permissions.
+Note: If you subscribe to Team Management you will not be able to select an alternate email address to receive transactional notification emails.
+Notification emails will be sent automatically to any team member with Administrator permissions.

 Manage Email Notifications

 - Visit Email Notifications on your online Square Dashboard.

 - Update your preferences > click Save.